leaderlessness-research-club/dividita.org/index.md

 Dividita is an app empowering people to self-organize autonomous organizations.
 It is currently in planning.

-The plans for the first release of Dividita is a Slack bot which enables a decision-making process which all users participate in, including a proposal-building process and proposal approval process.
+The plans for the first release of Dividita is project name "Cooperative Action," a Slack bot which enables a decision-making process which all users participate in, including a proposal-building process and proposal approval process.

+## Who is this for?

+  * Teams
+  * Small business
+  * Collectives
+  * Nonprofits
+  * Cooperatives
+  * Everyone

 ## Joining the team